top of page

 Acts 11:26

-25 Then departed Barnabas-Βαρνάβας (Barnabas)-son of consolation, A Levite, Paul's companion in several of his Journeys; otherwise called Joses) to Tarsus, for to seek Saul-Σαῦλον (Saulon)-the original name of PAUL, a native of Tarssus in Cicilia, first a persecutor, and afterwards an apostle of Jesus Christ):
+25 Then departed Barnabas-Βαρνάβας (Barnabas)-son of consolation, (A Levite, Paul's companion in several of his Journeys; otherwise called Joses) to Tarsus, for to seek Saul-Σαῦλον (Saulon)-the original name of PAUL, a native of Tarssus in Cicilia, first a persecutor, and afterwards an apostle of Jesus Christ).

-5. The church at Antioch
+The church (the Christian believers) at Antioch

 sends relief to the poor saints at Jerusalem.